billie66/TLCL/book/networking.md

 terms.

 <hr style="width:90%;height:5px;background:teal" />
-<p style="width:90%">Note: Some of the commands we will cover may (depending on your distribution)
+<p align="center">Note: Some of the commands we will cover may (depending on your distribution)
 require the installation of additional packages from your distribution’s repositories, and some may require superuser privileges to execute.</p>
 <hr style="width:90%;height:5px;background:teal" />